johanneshilden/lets-parse/json-combinator/README.md

 > Image from [json.org](http://json.org/).

+For arrays, we apply the same technique.
+An array is a list of (possibly whitespace padded) values, separated by commas.
 Using `do`-notation, this could look something like the following.

 ```haskell
 -- | Decode a JSON array.